JcbbehJdh/FancyDuck-toolkit/README.md

 # FancyDuck-toolkit
-This is a simple tool kit for hackers you can modify it add tools and do what ever but warning you have to go in Start.py and change the username and password through python
+This is a simple tool kit That i made  you can modify it add tools and do what ever but warning you have to go in Start.py and change the username and password through python

 1.chmod +x Start.py